hadley/stats337/README.md

 ## Grading

 This is a discussion based class so the majority of your final grade will come from your preparation for discussion (weekly 1-page responses, 30%), and your in-class participation (also 30%).
 This class is not meant to be self-contained, so the final component of your grade will be an annotated bibliography (40%) describing other papers that you read outside of this class.
-The goal of these assessments is to force you to do things that are in your own best interests, and to encourage you learn helpful workflows that will stand you in good stead outside of this class room.
+The goal of these assessments is to force you to do things that are in your own best interests, and to encourage you learn helpful workflows that will stand you in good stead outside of this class.

-I have no interest in policing excuses so no late responses will be accepted, and absences from class will count as a zero for participation.
-That said, I also don't want one bad week to affect your final grade, so your lowest two scores will be dropped.
+I am not interested in policing excuses so no late responses will be accepted, and absences from class will count as a zero for participation.
+That said, I also don't want one bad week to affect your final grade, so your lowest two scores from each will be dropped.

 ### Responses

 Each week (after the first week), you need to turn in a 1-2 page written response to the papers that you read that week.
 The goal of response is to ensure that you've read the weekly readings, thought about them, and connected them to your existing knowledge, interests, and experience.
-In your response, you should briefly summarise the paper (1-2 sentences to jog your memory when you re-read your notes), and then focus on _your_ response to the paper.
-How did it make you feel?
+In your response, you should briefly summarise the paper (1-2 sentences to jog your memory when you re-read your notes), and then focus on _your_ response to the paper: How did it make you feel?
 What questions were you left with?
 What do you think it got wrong?
 If you found one of the readings to be particularly thought provoking, feel free to devote your entire response to that paper.

 Each response will be graded on the check/plus/minus system.
 You will get a check if you briefly summarise the readings and add your own commentary.
-You will get a check-plus if you synthesise the readings, and combine with outside knowledge/experience.
+You will get a check-plus if you synthesize the readings, and combine them with outside knowledge/experience.
 You will get a check-minus if you only summarise the paper.
 (I will likely evolve these guidelines to be more concrete once I've read a few responses.)

 If you're not familiar with reading academic papers (or you want to polish your skills), you might want to read these guidelines from [Jeff Leek](https://github.com/jtleek/readingpapers).
 I'd also highly recommend that you learn and use a citation management system.
 Having a system for managing citations is crucial if you plan to write a thesis.